-Loewens are at the high end of the price scale - a double hung with standard installation is easily going to cost $1000.
+Loewens are at the high end of the price scale for wood clad frames.
 The company is known for their excellent quality products.
 They make some of the best wood windows on the market, and most homeowners who are considering Loewens are willing to pay top dollar for a full replacement that works perfectly with the design and materials of their home.

-Marvins are on the high side, think $650 for the Integrity and $1000 for the Ultimate on a standard sized double hung with normal installation.
+Marvins are on the high end of the fiberglass and wood clad markets.
 Marvin makes several lines of popular series, including the Integrity, Infinity, and Ultimate.
 Marvin is well regarded in terms of both well-made products and great customer service.
 They don't come as cheap as some brands, but many home owners and contractors consider the investment more than worth it.

-Okna windows range anywhere between $225 - $550 for a double hung with standard installation.
+Okna windows are in the mid to upper end of the vinyl market.
 They makes several series or lines, including the 400, 500, 800, and Starmark.
 Okna products are well designed and well made.
 Each line has two energy options, the Energy, which includes low-e glass and argon fills, or the Deluxe, which has those plus adds a foal filled frame and locking screen.

-Pellas start around $350 installed for their lower end vinyl products and can reach above $1000 for their high end wood series.
+Pella makes lower priced vinyl frames and mid to very expensive wood clad windows.
 Pella is one of the best known brands available - some contractors really like their wood and fiberglass frames, while others think that they have a great marketing plan but are overpriced.

-PGT ranges from $550 for the 2200 Series to $800 for the 2800 Premier Vue for a normal size double hung installed.
+PGT pricing is in the mid tohigh end of the vinyl market.
 The company is considered a reliable manufacturer that delivers durable and well made vinyl and aluminum series.
 They have a reputation for honoring warranties and standing behind their products.
 Most common in the southeast, such as Georgia and Florida, PGT sells through distributors throughout the US.
 They are well designed and have a sloped, two step sill that is popular with contractors.

-PlyGem range from $300 to $450 for a normal size double hung with professional installation.
+PlyGem come in at the low to middle range for vinyl replacement options.
 Ply Gem is a solid mid-grade manufacturer; much of their product line has come from buying out other companies, such as CertainTeed, M&W, Alenco, Patriot, Great Lakes, and adopting their successful models.
 That can make it confusing for customers who aren't familiar with replacement windows.

-Polaris can range from as low as $400 with installation for the ValuSmart to over $700 on the UltraWeld.
+Polaris pricing ranges from the mid to high end vinyl window prices, depending on the model you select.
 The ValuSmart is a fairly standard low-end product, designed to fit into a tight budget.
 The ThermalWeld is their mid-range offering, and the UltraWeld is their premium model.
 Those are regarded as mid to high quality series and models.
 Their air infiltration numbers are good, with consistent manufacturing quality, partly, due to very high quality Sturtz equipment used in the manufacturing process.

-Reliabilt pricing rangse from $225 to $375 fully installed for a normal sized opening.
+Reliabilt range from the low end to the mid range of vinyl windows price scale.
 Get product breakdowns and costs on their most popular models, including the 3201, 3301 and 3500 series.

 Renewal By Andersen

-Renewal by Andersen are some of the most expensive replacements on the market - homeowners should plan to pay anywhere from $900 to $1200 for a double hung installed.
+Renewal by Andersen are some of the most expensive replacements in the composite market.
 The company has a mixed reputation because they are a franchised brand.
 Many installers and industry insiders feel their prices are overinflated for the quality of product and service they provide.

-This manufacturer is on the low end for most vinyl windows.
-A reasonable installed cost for a double hung will range from $225 to $375 depending on the model or series and the number of upgrades that you select.
+Silverline pricing is on the low end for most vinyl windows.
+A reasonable installed cost for a double hung will range from the low to mid vinyl pricing scale depending on the model or series and the number of upgrades that you select.
 In general, Silverline is considered low end windows that does not make a product that is going to last and be very effective.
 Their 9500 Series may be the one exception to that statement.

-This ranges from $400 to $550 installed, although they can vary by as much as $100 more or less than the target price listed here.
+Simonton falls right in the middle of the vinyl window price range.
 They have a lot of sizes, features, and options that effect the price.
 They produce good, well-regarded windows and have a reputation for great customer support.
 Their frames run a little wider than many brands, so some home owners prefer the look of brands like Sunrise and Okna, but it is better insulated and more energy efficient.

-Sunrise series generally range from $400 to $675 on double hungs with standard installation.
-Upgrades and options can hike the costs, up to over $750 for the Restorations line.
+Sunrise series generally range from the mid to upper end of the vinyl pricing spectrum depending on which model you select.
 They have several lines and series to fit your needs, and are well regarded by consumers and industry insiders alike.

-Vinylmax products are at the lower end of the vinyl market - roughly $325 to $525 installed.
-The company produces several vinyl products, including Hyde Park, Easton, and Sherwood Series.
-They get mixed reviews from contractors.
-Some consider them a solid if unexciting mid-grade product.
+Vinylmax products are at the low to mid range end of the vinyl price structure.
+The company produces several vinyl products, including Hyde Park, Easton, and Sherwood windows.
+Vinylmax gets decent reviews from contractors, while some consider them a solid if unexciting mid-grade product.

-Viwinco prices range from $325 for an Edgemont fully installed to $500 for an Oceanview Storm window fully installed.
+Viwinco pricing runs from the low to mid end of the replacement vinyl price scale.
 Viwinco is considered a middle of the road vinyl manufacturer that gets decent but mixed reviews from contractors.

-Window Nation prices range from $400 to $800 per double hung fully installed.
+Window Nation prices range from the mid to higher end of the vinyl window price range.
 The company sells two brands, the first is a rebadged Vytex line, as well as Soft-Lite....